Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: The model

-Having completed the presentation of the model it is worth making a brief comment on the characteristics and the main points of novelty of this work.
+We now make a brief overview of the characteristics and the main points of novelty of this work. \normalcolor

-In our setting, path-dependence with respect to the signal process is allowed both in the coefficients of SDE~\eqref{eq:Ysde}, defined in Assumption~\ref{hp:sdeexistuniq}, and in the local characteristics of random measures $m$ and $n$, given in Assumptions~\ref{hp:mu} and~\ref{hp:nu}.
+In our setting, path-dependence with respect to the signal process is allowed both in the coefficients of SDE~\eqref{eq:Ysde} and in the local characteristics of random measures $m$ and $n$, as specified by their $\bbF$-dual predictable projections $\mu$ and $\nu$, given in~\eqref{eq:mu} and~\eqref{eq:nu}.
 This represents an interesting feature from the point of view of applications, since it allows to model phenomena in which the behavior of the system shows a dependence on the past of the signal process.
-Such situations arise, for instance, due to memory effects, delays, etc\dots From a theoretical point of view including path-dependence raises challenging issues, since classic filtering tools, typically used in Markovian frameworks are either not suited or not developed to treat non-Markov situations.
+Such situations arise, for instance, due to memory effects or delays.
+From a theoretical point of view including path-dependence raises challenging issues, since classic filtering tools, used in Markovian frameworks, are either not suited or not developed to treat non-Markov situations.

 Another key feature of our model is the presence of the $\bbY$-predictable counting processes $p^m$ and $p^n$ in the structure of the compensators $\mu$ and $\nu$, respectively.
 To the best of our knowledge, this case has not been analyzed in the literature so far.
-Existing filtering results of jump processes deal with the case where all jumps of $X$ and $Y$ are totally inaccessible, i.e., the case of a \emph{quasi-left continuous} compensator.
-Our setting, instead, covers also models where predictable jumps of both $X$ and $Y$ may occur.
+Existing filtering results of jump processes deal with the case where all jump times of $X$ and $Y$ are totally inaccessible, i.e., the case of a \emph{quasi-left continuous} compensator.
+Our setting, instead, covers also models where predictable jumps may occur in both $X$ and $Y$.

-To better understand the characteristics of the partially observed model considered in this paper, we present three simpler examples which are covered by our general setting.

-\begin{example}[Deterministic jump times of the signal] In this model we consider a pure-jump signal process $X$ taking values in a discrete and finite space $E$, whose jump times are deterministic, i.e., it is possible to write: